apache/cordova-docs/www/docs/en/11.x/core/features/splashscreen/index.md

 **Default Value:** `true`

 - Android
-  `-1`: The splash screen will automatticly hide when the `onPageFinished` has been triggered.
+  `-1`: The splash screen will automatically hide when the `onPageFinished` has been triggered.

 - iOS
-  `3000`: The splash screen will automatticly hide in 3 seconds.
+  `3000`: The splash screen will automatically hide in 3 seconds.

 **Usage Example:**